Soccer-Brazilian club president quits after relegation death threats

-SAO PAULO, July 6 The president of Brazilian second division club Paysandu has resigned after armed men threatened to kill him if the club is relegated, his sister said on Thursday.
+SAO PAULO, July 6 (Reuters) - The president of Brazilian second division club Paysandu has resigned after armed men threatened to kill him if the club is relegated, his sister said on Thursday.

 Sergio Serra quit because of what the club said were "aggressions suffered in the presence of his family."